How to work with the image object

 print, o->get( /im_energy_binning)

-Unlike the control parameters, many of the info parameters are different for
+Unlike the control parameters, most of the info parameters are different

-every image.
-Some of the obvious examples are the time interval and
+for every image.
+Some of the obvious examples are the time

-energy band, attenuator state, total number of counts, and output parameters
+interval and energy band, attenuator state, total number of counts, and

-from the image cleaning algorithms.
-By default, the object returns
+output parameters from the image cleaning algorithms.
+By default,

 print,o->get( /energy_band )